ahsansoftengineer/PREP/- INTRODUCTION.md

 3. Strategically scheduling tasks to optimize workflow efficiency.
 4. Conducting code reviews, optimization, and overseeing deployments.
 5. Managing legacy code to ensure its compatibility with evolving application frameworks.
-6. Ensuring that development standards, policies, and procedures are strictly adhered to.
+6. Ensuring that development standards, are strictly adhered to.

 #### WORK EXPERIENCE
 - Throughout my tenure, I have predominantly focused on developing enterprise-grade solutions, specializing in ERP and SaaS-based applications.
-- I engage my self by participating in the discussion of code & performance improvements.
+- I keep engaging my self by participating in discussion of code & performance improvements.

 ### END OF INTRODUCTION
 Again Thank you!
-Let's move forward into the core of our conversation.
-What topics would you like to explore first?
+Let's move forward into the core of our conversation?

 ### xxx----------------------------------------------------xxxx